meganc46/Projects/README-Design.md

 # DAISY '20

 DAISY '20 is a home decor brand taking inspiration from the Art Deco movement.
-The displayed product is a clock imitates the lavishness of the 1920's Art Deco style.
+The displayed product prototype is a clock imitates the lavishness of the 1920's Art Deco style.

 ![Art Deco inspired clock](daisy20-poster.PNG)